astropy/astropy/docs/table/access_table.rst

        9.000  11
       12.000  14

-Finally, one can access the underlying table data as a native `numpy` structured array by creating a copy or reference with ``np.array``::
+Finally, you can access the underlying table data as a native `numpy` structured array by creating a copy or reference with ``np.array``::

   >>> data = np.array(t)  # copy of data in t as a structured array